The Fundamental Elements of Informed Consent

 The thoroughness and complexity of the informed consent process will depend on the type of procedure or treatment involved.
 Minor procedures — such as the removal of a minor skin lesion or the filling of caries — may require only a simple discussion of risks.
 However, as procedures become more complex or have a greater degree of risk, the consent process should be more comprehensive.

 Generally, a healthcare provider has a duty to disclose what a reasonable, prudent clinician in the medical or dental community would disclose to a patient.
-At minimum, this includes:
+Although the information provided during informed consent should be tailored to each individual patient and their clinical condition, some basic elements include:

-- The name of the proposed procedure (information should be provided in both medical and layman’s terms)
+• The name and a description of the proposed procedure and an explanation of its purpose (information should be provided in both medical and layman’s terms)

-- Important risks and benefits (e.g., common risks, risks/benefits that the patient might consider important, and risks/benefits that might affect the patient’s decision to accept or reject the recommendation)
+• The important risks and benefits of the procedure (e.g., common risks, risks/benefits that the patient might consider important, and risks/benefits that might affect the patient’s decision to accept or reject the recommendation)

-- Alternatives to the proposed procedure, including no action
+• Alternatives to the proposed procedure, including doing nothing

-In short, the healthcare provider should discuss details and risks that are material or necessary to the patient’s informed decision-making.
-Remote risks generally do not need to be disclosed, although many practitioners do advise patients of the risk of death or serious morbidity.
+In short, the healthcare provider should discuss details and risks that are relevant to, or necessary for, the patient’s ability to make informed decisions.
+Providers generally do not need to disclose remote risks, although many practitioners do advise patients of the risk of death or serious morbidity.
 This approach is particularly judicious if patients’ comorbid conditions or life situations make such information more urgent.
 For example, a surgeon will want to discuss and document in greater detail the risks of a knee procedure if the patient has a job that requires high mobility.

-Additional elements of informed consent might be legally required (such as the patient’s signature) and can vary by state.
+Additional elements of informed consent might be legally required and can vary by state.
 Healthcare providers should be aware of the laws and standards related to informed consent in the states in which they practice.

-For more information about informed consent, see MedPro Group’s Risk Management Strategies for Informed Consent guideline and Risk Resources: Informed Consent.
+For more information about informed consent, see the following MedPro resources:

 Additional Risk content